terryjbates/Oakland_PurpleAir_Sensor_Analysis/README.md

 Northern Oakland and central areas near and including Piedmont have more sensor coverage, while the southern tracts, particularly along the southern-most borders, have significant gaps.

+As an example, in the year of 2020, the northeastern Census Tract **4045.02** had a sensor density of _1 sensor for every 551.82 persons_ with a median income of $198K, while the western Census Tract **4018** had a sensor density of _1 sensor for every 1794.00 persons_, with a median income of $72K.

 Generally, year over year, new sensor installs appeared in census tracts with significant **Asian Alone**, **White Alone**, and **Two or More Races** racial categories. **White Alone** populations appear primarily in Northern Census tracts, with **Asian Alone** located centrally and **Two or More Races** being more evenly distributed across Oakland.

 ## 2020 Sensor Installation Spike
 ![PurpleAir Sensors Installed in Oakland and Piedmont](./images/Barplot_of_PurpleAir_Sensor_Installs_in_Oakland.png) **Plot**: Number of Sensors Installed per Year

+Sensor installations increased by 600% in 2020, from 17 in 2019 to 102 in 2020.
 Despite this increase in sensor installations in 2020, sensor installations were not sustained and returned to pre-2020 levels in subsequent years, which may indicate temporary external drivers behind the spike.

 It is unclear if the spike in installations in this year was "organic" in nature, a consequence of dedicated PurpleAir sales and marketing efforts, or resulted from public health and community awareness campaigns centered around Air Quality.
 We have conjectured this may be resultant from persistent wildfire activity, as well as the COVID-19 pandemic raising generalized health awareness and air quality concerns, culminating in consumers entering a sales funnel for these sensors.

-Consulting [Google Trends](https://trends.google.com/trends?geo=US&hl=en-US), we do observe distinct rise in search queries for "PurpleAir Sensor" in August 2020 through September 2020, reaching over 100 queries in a very short time period:
+Consulting [Google Trends](https://trends.google.com/trends?geo=US&hl=en-US), we do observe a distinct rise in search queries for "PurpleAir Sensor" in August 2020 through September 2020, reaching over 100 queries in a very short time period:

 ![Google Trends Image for PurpleAir Sensor](./images/PurpleAir_Sensor_Google_Trend_interest_over_time.png)

-Filtering for the Bay Area, we see this even more clearly:
+When filtering for the Bay Area, we see this even more clearly:

 ![Google Trends Image for PurpleAir Sensor California](./images/PurpleAir_Sensor_Google_Trend_interest_over_time_metro.png)

 # Recommendations

 ## Public Health
-* **Prioritize sensor installations in underserved areas**: The southern tracts of Oakland, which are predominantly lower-income and racially diverse, have significantly fewer sensors.
+* **Prioritize sensor installations in underserved areas**: The southern tracts of Oakland, which may have lower median income and educational attainment levels, have significantly fewer sensors.
 To ensure equitable access to air quality data, it would be beneficial to prioritize installations in these areas.
+Sensors could be deployed in administrative and municipal offices, with their data and locations shared with local populations.
-* **Leverage educational institutions**: Since we observed higher sensor counts in areas with higher educational attainment, public health officials could partner with local schools and universities to raise awareness and encourage sensor installations in lower-education areas.
+* **Leverage educational institutions**: Since we observed higher sensor counts in areas with higher educational attainment, public health officials could partner with local schools and universities to raise awareness and encourage sensor installations in areas with lower educational attainment levels.
+This may be initiated by educational facilities themselves installing sensors and disseminating educational and informational resources to the constituencies they serve.
-* **Respond to environmental crises with rapid deployment**: The sensor spike in 2020 suggests that external factors like wildfires and the pandemic motivated installations.
-Public health agencies could develop a rapid deployment strategy for future environmental crises to ensure swift and widespread sensor coverage.
+* **Respond to environmental crises with rapid deployment**: The sensor spike in 2020 suggests that external factors like wildfires and the pandemic may have motivated increased installation rates.
+Public health agencies could develop a rapid deployment strategy for future environmental crises to ensure swift and widespread sensor coverage, in the wake of environmental or public health emergencies.

 ## Marketing and Sales
 * **Target campaigns toward lower-income and racially diverse communities**: There is clear room to grow sensor installations in areas with lower income and racially diverse populations.
 PurpleAir could develop targeted marketing campaigns that emphasize the health benefits of air quality monitoring in these underserved areas.
 * **Capitalize on crisis-related demand**: The 2020 spike in sensor installations demonstrates that demand increases during environmental crises.
 PurpleAir could develop a crisis-response marketing strategy that ramps up during wildfire season or public health emergencies, offering promotions or incentives for purchasing sensors.
 * **Highlight the educational benefits of sensors**: Given the correlation between educational attainment and sensor installations, PurpleAir could position their product as a tool for learning and awareness in schools and educational programs, potentially partnering with local governments or school districts to promote sensor adoption.
+Sensors could be leveraged in conjunction with science fairs or environmentally-based coursework, to have real-time impact as well as educational value.
+It is possible the topics of data analysis, air quality, and programming could be broadly covered with sensors acting as a catalyst.

 ## Environmental Justice and Advocacy
-* **Push for equitable distribution of sensors**: Advocacy groups should use the data to lobby for more sensor installations in lower-income and racially diverse tracts, particularly in the southern areas of Oakland that are currently underserved.
+* **Push for equitable distribution of sensors**: Advocacy groups could use the data to lobby for more incentives promoting sensor installations in lower-income and racially diverse tracts, particularly in the southern areas of Oakland that are currently underserved.
+This would include installation assistance, provisions to expand high-speed internet access, and educational and training resources provided to extract the most value from sensors in newly expanded areas.
 * **Raise awareness about air quality disparities**: The data shows that wealthier, whiter areas are better covered by air quality sensors.
 Advocacy groups could use this information to educate the public and push for policy changes that ensure more equitable distribution of environmental monitoring tools.
+The dearth of sensor coverage could be combined with epidemiological research on respiratory illness and health in the non-covered areas, to promote sensor installation and adoption.
 * **Collaborate with local governments to fund installations**: Social justice and environmental groups could partner with local government entities to secure funding for sensor installations in disadvantaged communities, ensuring that all residents have access to air quality data.

 # Repository Structure
-* `data/`: Contains the original CSV files and associated database files used in the analysis.
+* `data/`: Contains the original Census data CSV files, DuckDB storage file, and Python `shelve` PurpleAir API data used in the analysis.
-* `notebooks/`: Jupyter or Quarto notebooks documenting the analysis process.
-* `reports/`: Generated reports, including the Final Report and Summary.
-* `notebooks/Sortitoutsi_Keyword_Research.qmd`: The main analysis document written in Quarto, detailing the entire keyword research process.
-* `reports/Project_Overview_and_Insights.md`: Front-end document with generalized project information.
+* `notebooks/Oakland_PurpleAir_Sensor_Analysis_Notebook.ipynb`: The JupyterLab notebook containing all analysis and code related to this analysis.
+* `images/`: Images used in this README.md as well as generated by the accompanying JupyterLab notebook.
 * `README.md`: This document.